George Zimmerman Blocked From Tinder For Using A Fake Profile To Meet Women

 — Billy Corben (@BillyCorben) April 17, 2019

-In screenshots of his Bumble profile, Zimmerman appears shirtless in one photo, and in a graduation gown in another.
-He says that he is looking for a mature woman who is “ready to be loved” and suggests a date of “coffee and cake pops.”
+In screenshots of his Bumble profile, Zimmerman appears shirtless in one photo — and in a graduation gown in another.
+He says that he is looking for a mature woman who is “ready to be loved,” and suggests a date of “coffee and cake pops.”

-A representative from Bumble says they work “tirelessly” to protect their users and provide a site where people can meet available singles safely.
+A representative from Bumble says that they work “tirelessly” to protect their users, and to provide a site where people can meet available singles safely.

 “We have thousands of moderators working tirelessly with our users to make Bumble the safest and most empowering social networking platform and this is another example of those efforts.”

 According to Orlando Weekly, Zimmerman is out of work, and recently told a judge that he is $2.5 million in debt.
-They also (sarcastically) wonder why the Florida native doesn’t mention any of the domestic violence calls against him, including allegations that he held one former girlfriend at gunpoint, and threw a bottle of wine at another.
+The outlet also sarcastically wonders why the Florida native doesn’t mention any of the domestic violence calls against him, including allegations that he held one former girlfriend at gunpoint — and threw a bottle of wine at another.